RobinCaroff/workshop-kmp/codelab.md

 #### In this step, you will implement your first multiplatform code !

+The goal of this step is to define a common method which creates a greetings text and adds spécific implementations for iOS and Android in the Kotlin common code.

+As a result, we will creates an Android module and an iOS framework both exposing the same methode `createApplicationScreenMessage` but having different implementatiion.

 First add this code in the common directory : `kore/src/commonMain/kotlin/xyz/mlumeau/kosmos/kore/common.kt`

 ``` Kotlin